mcheng-splunk/splunk-otel-lambda/README.md

 `Terraform v1.0.0`
 `aws-cli/2.3.5 Python/3.8.8 Darwin/21.3.0 exe/x86_64 prompt/off`
+`go version go1.17.8 darwin/amd64`
+`openjdk version "17.0.1" 2021-10-19`

 AWS account must be setup with `aws configure`

+---

-# To Run
+# To Build

+Some of the Lambda functions will need to be built and uploaded for the following language
+- Java
+- Golang

-Run the following commands to create the infrastructure.
+User will need to separately invoke the following build steps to create the Java `jar` and Golang `exe` before running the `terraform apply`

-` + git/lambda-invoking-lambda/bin + aws lambda invoke --function-name subtraction --cli-binary-format raw-in-base64-out  --payload '{ "operand1" : 100, "operand2" : 20, "operator" : "sub"}' output.txt`

 ## To Build Java Division Function